cliff-km/prompt-journey/README.md

 ## Overview

-A tool to help play with Midjourney multi-prompts.
+A tool to help play with Midjourney prompts.
+It's mostly aimed at multi-prompts but can help you reorder and shuffle single prompts.
 Create multi-prompts from scratch, paste them in (and paragraphs or comma lists), or generate them from GPT if you provide an OpenAI key.

 ## Future Plans